isc-projects/kea/doc/guide/api.rst

 statistic-reset reference
 =========================

-``statistic-reset`` - The statistic-reset command sets the specified statistic to its neutral value: 0 for integer, 0.0 for float, 0h0m0s0us for time duration and "" for string type.
-It takes a single string parameter called name that specifies the statistic name.
+``statistic-reset`` - sets the specified statistic to its neutral value: 0 for integer, 0.0 for float, 0h0m0s0us for time duration, and "" for string type.
+It takes a single string parameter, called "name", that specifies the statistic name.

 Supported by: ``kea-dhcp4``, ``kea-dhcp6``

 Availability: 1.0.0 (built-in)

-Description and examples: See `??? <#command-statistic-reset>`__
+Description and examples: see :ref:`command-statistic-reset`

 Command syntax: